mwitalemi/mwitalemi.github.io/privacy.md

 You have the right to request access to the personal information we collect from you,

 change that information, or delete it.
-To request to review, update, or delete your data contact us at pocketbuddies@pm.me
+To request to review, update, or delete your data contact us at pocketbuddiespm.me